vk2him/Enphase-Envoy-mqtt-json/README.md

 launchctl unload ~/Library/LaunchAgents/envoy.plist
 ```

-## Run as systemd service on Ubuntu
+## Run as systemd service on Linux Mint,Ubuntu, etc

+Note: this should work for any linux distribution that uses systemd services, but the instructions and locations may vary slightly.

 Take note of where your python file has been saved as you need to point to it in the service file